Direct/iterative hybrid solver for scattering by inhomogeneous media: Numerical algorithm

 \subsubsection{Volumetric discretization}

-This section presents the proposed direct solution strategy for the numerical solution of boundary value problem (BVP)~\eqref{IHE_1}--\eqref{IHE_2}.
-As mentioned in the previous subsection, to deal with possible discontinuities in the refractivity $n(\bsx)$, instead of BVP~\eqref{IHE_1}--\eqref{IHE_2}, the following modified BVP
+This section presents the proposed direct solution strategy for the numerical solution of the BVP~\eqref{IHE}.
+As discussed in Section~\ref{FS}, discontinuities in the refractive index $n(\bsx)$, if any, are dealt with by utilizing the modified BVP

-is solved---which leads to second-order accurate approximations to the actual solutions of the original problem~\eqref{IHE_1}--\eqref{IHE_2}.
+instead of the BVP~\eqref{IHE}---a procedure that, according to~\cite[Corollary 3.9]{bruno2005higher} (cf. also~\cite{hyde2005fast}) leads to second-order accurate approximations to the actual solutions of the original problem~\eqref{IHE} instead of the first-order convergence that would otherwise result.
+(Note that, interestingly, the proof and illustrations presented in~\cite[Corollary 3.9]{bruno2005higher} and~\cite{hyde2005fast} are given in the context of integral formulations of the problem.
+But, since the integral-equation and PDE solutions for the Fourier-smoothed problem coincide, the improved approximation order carries over, as indicated above and demonstrated in Section~\ref{sec:numericalResults}, to the present differential formulation.)

 For the discussion in the present section we assume that the impedance data $\phi$ in equation~\eqref{FSHE_2} is known on $\partial \Omega$.

-We wish to utilize a general purpose fast sparse direct solver, such as, e.g., the multifrontal algorithm~\cite{davis2004algorithm}, for the solution of linear system arising as a result of discretization of BVP~\eqref{FSHE_1}-\eqref{FSHE_2}.
-The performance of these solvers is highly dependent on the sparsity pattern of the coefficient matrix of the linear system.
-In view of this, we seek to approximate all necessary differential operators in such a way that the resulting linear system is sparse.
-To obtain accurate solutions even for large scale problems while maintaining sparsity we approximate the unknown functions $u$ and its needed derivatives by using local Chebyshev representations.
-The desired local approximations and sparsity are achieved by breaking the problem~\eqref{FSHE_1}-\eqref{FSHE_2} into a multiple boundary value problems in the smaller subdomains contained in the overall computational domain $\Omega$.
-The proposed algorithm for the BVP solution is described in the rest of this section.
+We wish to utilize a general-purpose fast sparse direct solver, such as, e.g., the multifrontal algorithm~\cite{davis2004algorithm,bollhofer2019large,alappat2020recursive}, for the solution of our discrete version of~\eqref{FSHE_1}-\eqref{FSHE_2}.
+Naturally, the performance of sparse linear-algebra solvers is highly dependent on the sparsity pattern of the coefficient matrix of the linear system.
+In view of this fact, we seek to approximate all necessary differential operators in such a way that the resulting linear system is as sparse as possible while maintaining essentially dispersionless approximations and higher order accuracy.